-Adequacy of Life Reserves
+Understatement of Reserves

+Insufficient Asset Adequacy

-Procedure #5 assists the analyst in determining whether the insurer’s underlying assets are adequate to support the future obligations of its life insurance policies.
+Determine whether the insurer’s underlying assets are adequate to support the future obligations of its life insurance policies.
+Risks may include the potential for understated reserves if unusual or specific policy features and benefits are not valued and reserved for correctly; or, if asset adequacy testing results reflect the assets held and may not be sufficient to support future policy obligations.
 If the insurer filed an SAO based on an asset adequacy analysis, then the SAO itself, and the supporting actuarial memorandum, if requested, can provide the analyst with comfort in this regard.
 If a SAO that does not include an asset adequacy analysis is filed, the analyst can review net interest spread ratios for insights regarding the relationship of investment income with tabular interest.
 Insurance Regulatory Information System (IRIS) ratio #11 is included in the procedures as a test of reserve consistency between the current year and the prior year.

 The analyst may also consider performing a review of the actuarial memorandum, if available.
 This will provide the analyst with substantial analyses with regard to asset adequacy.
 If an actuarial memorandum is not available, the analyst should consider the need to have an independent asset adequacy analysis conducted.
-Additional procedures regarding the SAO are found in Section III.B.8.b.ii.
+Additional procedures regarding the SAO are found in Section III.B.8.d.
 Additional guidance for new reporting requirements for AG-53 regarding high-yielding complex assets is found above.

+Procedures / Data

+Net interest spread on life reserves (net investment income, less tabular interest, divided by average life reserves)

+Change in Asset Mix (IRIS Ratio 11)

+Qualitative and Additional Review Considerations

+If the insurer filed a Statement of Actuarial Opinion based on an asset adequacy analysis, review the results of the Actuarial Opinion Assessment, and note any concerns regarding the adequacy of the insurer’s underlying assets to support future life insurance policy obligations.

+Pursuant to the review of the Regulatory Asset Adequacy Issues Summary (RAAIS) in the Actuarial Opinion Assessment, note whether the responses to the questions were satisfactory.

+If concerns still exist upon review of the asset adequacy analysis, discuss with the appointed actuary and the company, and request any additional information or work to be performed to address these concerns.
+If the insurance commissioner determines that the supporting actuarial memorandum fails to meet the standards prescribed by the Valuation Manual or is otherwise unacceptable to the insurance commissioner, the insurance commissioner may engage a qualified actuary at the expense of the company to review the opinion and basis for the opinion and prepare the supporting actuarial memorandum required by the insurance commissioner.
+See the state’s equivalent authority to NAIC Model #820, Section 3B(3)(b).
+This also is noted in the Actuarial Opinion Worksheet.

+Review the Actuarial Guideline 53 reporting relating to assumptions and sensitivity testing for reinvested high-yielding complex assets within the asset adequacy analysis, if applicable.
+Determine whether concerns exist in meeting asset adequacy requirements.
+See further guidance in the AOMR procedures and reference guide.

-Reserve Requirements Associated with Separate Account Products & Guarantees
+Understated Reserves Associated with Separate Account Products & Guarantees

-Procedures #6–#9 assists the analyst in identifying situations where separate accounts products may be creating contingent liabilities to the general account.
+Review and identify situations where separate accounts products may be creating contingent liabilities to the general account that may not be sufficiently reserved for on the general account.
 This is largely a function of the types of separate accounts products offered by the insurer, and the analyst should rely on general knowledge of the insurer’s products at this stage of the analysis.